SCOTLAND PACKING LIST HEADER BOX

 (March: April: May)

-Springtime in Scotland is often bright and breezy.
-It can also be wet and windy which can make it feel icy cold (pure Baltic) both in the city streets or the open countryside.
+Spring in Scotland: The weather can be unpredictable.
+Bright and breezy but it can also be wet and windy which can make it feel icy cold (pure Baltic) both in the city streets or the open countryside.
+Dressing in layers will keep you comfortable and ready for anything.

 So, wear layers of clothing and lightweight woollies under your rain jacket and insulate against the biting winds with a warm scarf and hat and gloves and use a wind-resistant umbrella.
 Carry all your stuff around in a waterproof daypack.